crjcodes/PhotoAlbumShowcase/README.md

 ## Testing

-Basic unit testing is included suitable for a poc showcase is included.
+Basic unit testing is included, suitable for a simple showcase.

 ![Running](TestShot.png)